Destiny 2

 Destiny 2 is a free-to-play online first-person shooter video game developed by Bungie.
-It was originally released as a pay to play game in 2017 for PlayStation 4, Xbox One, and Windows.
+It was originally released as a pay-to-play game in 2017 for PlayStation 4, Xbox One, and Windows.
 It became free-to-play, utilizing the games as a service model, under the New Light title on October 1, 2019, followed by the game's release on Stadia the following month, and then PlayStation 5 and Xbox Series X/S platforms in December 2020.
 The game was published by Activision until December 31, 2018, when Bungie acquired the publishing rights to the franchise.
 It is the sequel to 2014's Destiny and its subsequent expansions.

 Set in a "mythic science fiction" world, the game features a multiplayer "shared-world" environment with elements of role-playing games.
 Like the original, activities in Destiny 2 are divided among player versus environment (PvE) and player versus player (PvP) game types.
 In addition to normal story missions, PvE features three-player "strikes" and dungeons and six-player raids.
 A free roam patrol mode is also available for each destination which feature public events as well as activities not available in the original.
 These activities have an emphasis on exploration of the destinations and interactions with non-player characters (NPCs); the original Destiny only featured NPCs in social spaces.
 PvP features objective-based modes, as well as traditional deathmatch game modes.

 Players assume the role of a Guardian, protectors of Earth's last safe city as they wield a power called Light to protect humanity from different alien races and combat the looming threat of the Darkness.
 Like the original Destiny, the game features expansion packs which further the story and adds new content across the game.
-Year One of Destiny 2 featured two small expansions, Curse of Osiris and Warmind.
-A third, large expansion, Forsaken, began Year Two with an overhaul on gameplay.
+Year One of Destiny 2 featured two small expansions, Curse of Osiris (December 2017) and Warmind (May 2018).
+A third, larger expansion, Forsaken (September 2018), began Year Two with an overhaul on gameplay and also introduced a seasonal model for the game in which smaller content packs were released throughout the year between the expansions, with the year divided into four seasons.
 The release of the next expansion, Shadowkeep (October 2019) began Year Three.
-Shadowkeep and future releases are considered standalone releases, not requiring players to own previous premium content.
+Beginning with Shadowkeep, each release is considered a standalone release, not requiring players to own previous premium content.
 Released alongside this fourth expansion was a version of Destiny 2 called New Light, a free-to-play re-release of Destiny 2, which also included access to the first two expansions.
 Separate seasonal passes also became available for each season's content.
-While the main Destiny 2 game has since been free-to-play, all other content requires purchasing.
+While the main Destiny 2 game has since been "free-to-play", all other content requires purchasing.